Neuroendocrine Cancer Nutrition Series Part 4 – Amines: Food for Thought?

 Biogenic Amines – also known as Vasoactive or Pressor Amines – the NET effect

 Some amines are also neurotransmitters, such as the established biogenic amine neurotransmitters, they are the three catecholamines—dopamine, norepinephrine (noradrenaline), and epinephrine (adrenaline)— but also histamine and serotonin.
 Only histamine is found in foods.
-The others are generated by other sources, for example, serotonin is converted from tryptophan which is an essential amino acid (see amino acid info below).
+The others are generated by other sources, for example, serotonin is converted from tryptophan which is an essential amino acid.

 Vasoactive is a keyword that explains the reactions some people might have when they already have raised levels of particular hormones such as catecholamines (normally pheochromocytoma/paraganglioma), serotonin (mostly midgut), and histamine (mostly foregut including lung).